GeekAndDadDad/chore/README.md

 # chore
-Many hands make light work
+Many hands make light work.
-Everything is a chore, but project management shouldn't be If we make this a business, it'll probably be called the Choring Company Our website is chore.us
+Everything is a chore, but project management shouldn't be.
+If we make this a business, it'll probably be called the Choring Company.
+Our website is chore.us.
 Join the Chore Us!

 Chore is a window into what we are already doing, plus annotation and structure.